scharris/sqljson-query/docs/tutorial.md

 want information for both analysts wherever available (though including just one or the other would be fine as well, but would need the same disambiguation to be provided).

-Add a new query by copying the previous one and adding a *nested* `parentTables` property within the `primaryCompound` entry:
+Add a new query based on the previous one, adding a *nested* `parentTables` property within the `primaryCompound` entry:

 ```typescript